liquinlab/elm-smile/docs/gettingstarted.md

 The <SmileText/> repo
 ([https://github.com/NYUCCL/smile](https://github.com/NYUCCL/smile)) includes
 both the code and documentation for the code.
-The repo is private so you need to be added as a member of the <GureckisLabText/> lab organization (contact Todd and give him your GitHub username).

 Next, follow the guide on [required software](/requirements).

-The next step is to clone the project
+The next step is to fork the project from
-[github repo](https://github.com/NYUCCL/smile) and set your current terminal to the working copy.
+[github repo](https://github.com/NYUCCL/smile), clone it on your machine, and set your current terminal to the working copy.
 Then, install the required javascript dependencies using `npm`, the node package manager (similar to `pip` in python).
 This can be accomplished with three simple commands in your terminal program (you can also clone the repo using GUI tools if you prefer):

 ```
 git clone https://github.com/nyuccl/smile.git